 All of the plate specimens were tested using a 600 kip Universal Testing Machine (UTM).
-The UTM with a typical plate specimen is shown in Figure 3.22.
+The UTM with a typical plate specimen is shown in Figure 3.28.
 For scale, the specimen visible between the grips is approximately 2 ft. long.
-A close up view of a specimen in the wedge grips is shown in Figure 3.23.
-The displacement of the crosshead of the machine was measured using a Linear Potentiometer (Linear Pot) at the base of the machine, shown in Figure 3.24.
+A close up view of a specimen in the wedge grips is shown in Figure 3.29.
+The displacement of the crosshead of the machine was measured using a Linear Potentiometer (Linear Pot) at the base of the machine, shown in Figure 3.30.
 Each specimen was tested at or below the suggested loading rates from ASTM A370-05.
 The loading rates for the coupon tests and the plate tension tests were approximately equal.
 A digital data acquisition system (DAQ) was used to record the load from the UTM and the displacement readings from the Linear Pot.
 The load and displacement readings were taken at 1-second intervals.
 Each specimen was tested until fracture.
 The ultimate load and corresponding displacement at ultimate load were determined.

-Figure 3.22: FSEL 600 kip Universal Testing Machine with Plate Specimen
+Figure 3.28: FSEL 600 kip Universal Testing Machine with Plate Specimen

-Figure 3.23: Typical Plate Specimen in Universal Testing Machine
+Figure 3.29: Typical Plate Specimen in Universal Testing Machine

-Figure 3.24: Linear Potentiometer at Base of UTM
+Figure 3.30: Linear Potentiometer at Base of UTM

-3.7.2 Fatigue Tests
+3.8.2 Fatigue Tests

 The fatigue tests of the plate specimens were performed using a 220-kip MTS Systems Corp.
 (MTS) load frame.
-The frame is shown in Figure 3.25.
+The frame is shown in Figure 3.31.
 For scale, the connection shown is approximately 4 ft. long, with 3 ft. visible between the grips.
 The system was controlled by an MTS FlexTest SE controller, which was also used for data acquisition.
 Before testing, the system was calibrated using an external load cell.

-Figure 3.25: FSEL 220-kip MTS Load Frame, Shown with Connection Specimen
+Figure 3.31: FSEL 220-kip MTS Load Frame, Shown with Connection Specimen

 Each of the plate specimens was tested at a tensile stress range of 25 ksi on the net section.
 The minimum stress was kept at 3 ksi in tension to ensure the loads never dropped into compression.
 The maximum load was well below the net section yield stress of the material.
-The corresponding load range was computed using the asfabricated dimensions.
+The corresponding load range was computed using the as-fabricated dimensions.
 Each test was run at a cyclic rate of 3.5 Hz.

 Using a system of axial force error amounts and system error measurements, the system was stopped when certain limits were exceeded.
 The error limits were set to stop the test when a crack formed from the edge of a hole to the edge of the plate, and from the other edge of a hole to approximately 25% to 50% of the distance between the two holes.
-A typical example of the extent of cracking at the end of a test is shown in Figure 3.26.
+A typical example of the extent of cracking at the end of a test is shown in Figure 3.32.
 Here the crack is highlighted with a line.
-More examples of plate fatigue specimen failures can be found in Appendix G.

-Figure 3.26: Typical Plate Fatigue Failure
+Figure 3.32: Typical Plate Fatigue Failure